 The Emergency Fund is intended to help students with financial assistance in a time of serious need or crisis.
 This fund is a supplemental financial resource when students are unable to meet immediate and essential expenses because of a temporary hardship surrounding situations such as accidents, illness, need for temporary housing, or work disruption.
 Students should apply for funds when they have exhausted all other resources.
-Apply for UW emergency aid here.
+There is some information about UW resources here.
 This funding is not intended to replace or supplement existing financial aid and does not have to be repaid.

 The spirit of this funding is primarily to support emergency circumstances.
 Please note that financial resources are extremely limited, and the Department of History will not be able to fulfill all requests.
 Funding is not intended to cover nonessential travel, parking tickets, library fines, legal fees, nor anticipated academic expenses such as books and tuition and fees.
 Examples of qualifying needs include, but are not limited to: